softlandia/acadlib/README.md

 1.
 func IsAutocadInstalled() bool

-//IsAutocadInstalled - checks installed in system any version of AutoCAD
-// return true if installed,
-// return false if not istalled
-// used const _RegPathAcad === `Software\Autodesk\AutoCAD`
+IsAutocadInstalled - checks installed in system any version of AutoCAD return true if installed, return false if not istalled used const _RegPathAcad === `Software\Autodesk\AutoCAD`

 2.
 func ReleaseAutocadInstalled() string